 I am a Ph.D. student and clinical social worker (MSW).

 My research interests are parent-child relationships, and particularly parental control, the personal domain, differentiation of the self, and cultural influences on parenting and child development.
 A cultural aspect which I am focusing on is religious conservatism.
 My fascination with these topics comes from the field - I provide counseling to parents and children, many of whom come from an ultra-orthodox background.

-I am a Ph.D. candidate in the Paul Baerwald School of Social Work and Social Welfare.
+I've completed my Ph.D. in the lab in 2022.
 I study how different types of responsive parenting relate to the development of various forms of empathy at the very beginning of life.
 Another area of interest is how diverse types of maternal mental health difficulties predict early empathic concern, empathic happiness, and cognitive empathy.
 I am also interested in how different aspects of parental discourse with the child predict cognitive empathy and empathic concern.
-I am a grateful recipient of a Scholion-Scholarship, and a member of “In Someone Else's Shoes”, an interdisciplinary research group that studies empathy in history, society, and culture.
+During my doctoral studies I was a grateful recipient of a Scholion-Scholarship, and a member of “In Someone Else's Shoes”, an interdisciplinary research group that studied empathy in history, society, and culture.

 Shira Goldberg, Ph.D

 Shira Goldberg was a post-doctoral fellow in the lab during 2019-2020.
 She has a BA in linguistics and school counseling, an MA in school counseling, and a PhD in education from Tel Aviv University.
 Her major research interests are processes of parental and educational socialization, psychological adjustment and maladjustment, and engagement in risky and problematic behaviors.